google/knative-gcp/docs/cloudauditlogssource/README.md

-# Cloud AuditLogsSource Example
+# Cloud CloudAuditLogsSource Example

 ## Overview

-This sample shows how to Configure a `AuditLogsSource` resource to read data from [Cloud Audit Logs](https://cloud.google.com/logging/docs/audit/) and directly publish to the underlying transport (Pub/Sub), in CloudEvents format.
+This sample shows how to Configure a `CloudAuditLogsSource` resource to read data from [Cloud Audit Logs](https://cloud.google.com/logging/docs/audit/) and directly publish to the underlying transport (Pub/Sub), in CloudEvents format.